 Between the Comprehensive Peace Agreement in 2006, which ended a decade long conflict, and the devastating earthquake in 2015, Nepal has experienced a period of gradual and uneven transition.
 This culminated in the signing into law of a new Constitution (2015), after years of political deadlock.

-As part of the SLRC’s cross-country panel survey exploring livelihood trajectories and legitimacy, this working paper presents the results of a two-wave longitudinal survey in Nepal, comprising of 3,000 individuals.
-The survey focused on people’s livelihoods, access to services and relationships with government, first in 2012 and then in 2015.
+As part of the SLRC’s cross-country panel survey exploring livelihood trajectories and legitimacy, this working paper presents the results of a three-wave longitudinal survey in Nepal, comprising of 3,000 individuals.
+The survey focused on people’s livelihoods, access to services, relationships with government, and perceptions of state legitimacy, first in 2012, then in 2015, and finally in 2018.

 Key Findings Include: